 The remuneration and reward strategy of the Company seeks to align executives and shareholders’ interests which:

-- focuses on sustained growth in shareholder wealth, consisting of dividends and growth in share price, and delivering a constant return on assets as well as focusing the executive on key non-financial value drivers
+- focuses on sustained growth in shareholder wealth, consisting of dividends and growth in share price, and delivering a constant return on assets as well as focusing the executive on key non financial value drivers; and

 The remuneration and reward strategy of the Company seeks to align program participants’ interests which:

-- provides a clear structure for earning rewards
+- provides a clear structure for earning rewards; and

 - provides recognition for contribution.

-The framework provides a mix of fixed and variable pay, and a blend of short and long-term incentives.
-As executives gain seniority with the economic entity, the balance of this mix shifts to a higher proportion of ”at risk” rewards.
+The framework provides a mix of fixed and variable pay, and a blend of short and long term incentives.
+As Executives gain seniority with the Company, the balance of this mix shifts to a higher proportion of ”at risk” rewards.

 Non Executive Directors

-Fees and payments to non executive Directors reflect the demands which are made on, and the responsibilities of, the Directors.
-Non executive Directors’ fees and payments are reviewed annually by the Board.
-The maximum fees payable to Directors as agreed to by the company’s members at an Annual General Meeting are $250,000.
-The Board has also sought the advice of independent remuneration consultants to ensure non-executive Directors’ fees and payments are appropriate and in line with the market.
-The Chairman’s fees are determined independently to the fees of non-executive Directors based on comparable roles in the external market.
-The Chairman is not present at any discussions relating to determination of his own remuneration.
+Fees and payments to Non Executive Directors reflect the demands which are made on, and the responsibilities of, the Directors.
+Non Executive Directors’ fees and payments are reviewed annually by the Board.
+The maximum fees payable to Non Executive Directors as agreed to by the Company’s members at a previous Annual General Meeting are $250,000.